A parent may be entitled to compensation for mental pain and suffering if his or her “minor” child is killed because of someone’s negligence.

 What is the issue?

-There often isn’t enough insurance to pay for the fair value of the case.
+There often is not enough insurance to pay for the fair value of the case.
+This is one reason why you may get a settlement that is a fraction of the wrongful death claim’s full value.

 Due to limited insurance, the average settlement for a child’s wrongful death is way under $4.1 million.